varunprajan/varunprajan.github.io/_posts/2025-12-06-against-cuped.markdown

 ![CUPED schematic](/assets/img/cuped_schematic.png)

 Let’s write some code!
 (Much of this is adapted from Matteo Courthoud’s excellent [blog post](https://matteocourthoud.github.io/post/cuped/#) about CUPED.)
+See [here](https://github.com/varunprajan/data-eng-blog/tree/34e9c3642573fe7591d6cbf9c35e55ac469e00f5/cuped) for the complete code, including a Jupyter notebook.

-The continuous metric, $y$, is linearly related to the experiment group assignment (control = 0, treatment = 1), and to the pre-experiment value of $y$ ($X$).
+In the data generation process, the continuous metric, $y$, is linearly related to the experiment group assignment (control = 0, treatment = 1), and to the pre-experiment value of $y$ ($X$).
 There is also Gaussian noise.
 The treatment effect is constant across all units (no heterogeneous treatment effects).

 $X$, in turn, might also be related to the experiment group assignment, if we have imperfect randomization/pre-exposure bias.
 (In this case, users in treatment stream for longer than users in control, even before the experiment begins.)